Joris Ahlinvi: College in the United States

 In 2016, Ahlinvi made the move to the United States to play college soccer at Florida International University, where he played for 3 seasons, scoring 16 goals and tallying 9 assists in 47 appearances.
 During his time at FIU, Ahlinvi was named C-USA All-Tournament Team, C-USA All-Freshman Team, All-AAC Second Team, All C-USA First Team and USC All-Southeast Region First Team.

 Ahlinvi transferred to Indiana University for his senior year in 2019.
 He scored 2 goals in 10 appearances for the Hoosiers and was named USC East Region First Team and All-AAC First Team.

 Reading United

 While at college, Ahlinvi made a single appearances for USL PDL side Reading United during their 2017 season.

 2020 MLS SuperDraft

 On 13 January 2020, Ahlinvi was selected 53rd overall in the 2020 MLS SuperDraft by FC Cincinnati.

 New Mexico United

 On 13 February 2020, Ahlinvi signed for USL Championship side New Mexico United.

 Virton

 On 6 August 2021, Ahlinvi signed with Belgian Division 2 side Virton.

 International career

 Born in France, Ahlinvi is Beninese by descent.
 He was named on the bench for the Benin national team during an international fixture against Equatorial Guinea on 14 June 2015.

 Personal life

-Joris is the brother of professional footballer of Mattéo Ahlinvi, who plays for Nîmes Olympique.
+Joris is the brother of professional footballer Mattéo Ahlinvi who plays for Farul Constanța in Romania.